open-cluster-management-io/ocm-vscode-extension/README.md

 To exercise this feature you must take the following steps:
   1. Access the _Cluster Details_ tab either by:
       * Pressing Ctrl+Shift+P on your keyboard and choosing _OCM-View: Cluster Details_ in the search container at the top of your screen
-      * Clicking on the _OCM_ icon in the composite bar on the left hand side to open the OCM VScode Extension control pane, locating the _Connected Clusters_ section and selecting any cluster in the list
+      * Clicking on the _OCM_ icon in the composite bar on the left hand side to open OCM VScode Extension control pane, locating the _Connected Clusters_ section and selecting any cluster in the list
   2. Inside the _Cluster Details_ tab, use the dropdown to select any cluster from the list of availabe clusters in order to view the resources within it

 <br><div>